v-novaltd/LCEVCdec/README.md

 ## Notice

-Copyright © V-Nova Limited 2023
+Copyright © V-Nova Limited 2014-2024

-This software is protected by copyrights and other intellectual property rights and no license is granted to any such rights.
-If you would like to obtain a license to compile, distribute, or make any other use of this software, please contact V-Nova Limited info@v-nova.com.
+Additional Information and Restrictions
+* The LCEVCdec software is licensed under the BSD-3-CLAUSE-CLEAR License
+* The LCEVCdec software is a stand-alone project and is NOT A CONTRIBUTION to any other project.
+* If the software is incorporated into another project, THE TERMS OF THE BSD 3-Clause Clear License and the additional licensing information contained in this folder MUST BE MAINTAINED, AND THE SOFTWARE DOES NOT AND MUST NOT ADOPT THE LICENSE OF THE INCORPORATING PROJECT.
+* ANY ONWARD DISTRIBUTION, WHETHER STAND-ALONE OR AS PART OF ANY OTHER PROJECT, REMAINS SUBJECT TO THE EXCLUSION OF PATENT LICENSES PROVISION OF THIS BSD-3-CLAUSE-CLEAR LICENSE.
+For enquiries about patent licenses, please contact legal@v-nova.com.